noah-nuebling/mac-mouse-fix/README.md

 `generate_appcasts` creates 2 appcast files. `appcast.xml` which contains only stable releases and `appcast-pre.xml` which contains prereleases as well.
 This allows you to let users opt-in to beta testing your app.

 Update notes will be automatically generated based on your GitHub Release's descriptions.
-The style is neutral, it supports dark mode, and they are easy to adjust.
+The style is neutral, supports dark mode, and it's easy to adjust.

 # Tutorial